Ear Infections, Fluid and Hearing Loss

 Why do children get more ear infections than adults?

 The main reason why children get more middle ear infections (otitis media) is poor functioning of the drainage pathway (the Eustachian tube) that connects the middle ear to the back of the nose.
 This tube is the body's natural way to ventilate the ear, to allow fluid to drain when the ear is infected, and to allow air to enter the ear and keep it healthy.
 A child's Eustachian tube does not function as well as an adult's tube for a variety of reasons.
 Although this is often oversimplified by saying that the child's tube is "flatter" or "narrower", there really are many differences.
-For example, the tube cartilage is "floppier", it is angled differently, and the muscles which open the tube do not work as well.
+For example, the tube cartilage is soft and floppy, it is angled differently, and the muscles which open the tube do not work as well.
 The bottom line is that a young child's ears have relatively poor ventilation when compared to older children or adults.

 Just as with all other aspects of human biology, there is a broad range of Eustachian tube function in children- some children get lots of ear infections, some get none.
 But overall, young children are more prone to ear infections and ear fluid.
 This tends to improve in most children by age 4-6, when the tube matures towards the adult level of function.